Security Posture: What Is It and Steps To Improve

 - Automation level in the security program

-Having a strong cybersecurity posture enables organizations to have the following benefits:
+Having a strong security posture enables your company to have the following benefits:

 A data breach takes place when an unauthorized person accesses confidential and/or personal information.